caio-ribeiro-pereira/vanilla-gphoto/README.md

 </script>
 ```

-To find the `userId` and `albumId`, enter in your Google Photos album and take a look in the url pattern:
+To find the `userId` and `albumId`, enter into your Google Photos album and take a look in the url pattern:

 ```
 https://plus.google.com/photos/{userId}/albums/{albumId}